a-watkin/fcc-landing-page/README.md

-# Starting point for pages using JS, jQuery, bootstrap and PHP
+# Product landing page for FCC